vesoft-inc/nebula-docker-compose/README.md

 ## Check the Nebula Graph service status and ports

-Running the following command to list the service information of Nebula Graph, such as state and ports.
+Run `docker-compose ps` to list all the services of Nebula Graph and their status and ports.

 ```bash
 $ docker-compose ps